marcodippy/beautiful-jekyll/aboutme.md

 I created this blog for three main reasons:

-- As Einstein said, ”You do not really understand something unless you can explain it to your grandmother”.
+- As Einstein said, "You do not really understand something unless you can explain it to your grandmother".
 - I want to prove to myself that I can still start a new project and keep it alive for a while.
 - My English sucks, writing a blog can be a way to improve.